 – Today you’ll be leaving Utah and driving back home.

 Where you drive and fly back to will largely depend on the city that you flew in or drove from.
 If you drove all the way to Utah like me, make sure you have all your favorite music and podcasts downloaded before you head out on your journey home and stock up on snacks in Springdale!
-You can find my Spotify playlists here for some new music!
+If you’re looking for more stops on your way home, consider adding Grand Canyon National Park and Monument Valley for quick stops before heading home.

 Since this road trip is from point a to point b, where you go from here depends on if you bought one-way flights or roundtrip flights.
 If you’re traveling on a budget, make sure you use these tips for finding cheap flights!
 Car rentals can be found and compared with ease using Kayak!